mdantonio-c/mistral-hub/docs/README.md

 - **How to enable a user to “Data Pushing”**

 To enable a user for "Data Pushing", the administrator must connect to the "Rabbit mq" console and create a dedicated AMQP queue for the user.
+The "AMQP queue" field in user's profile has to be updated with the name of the newly created dedicated AMQP queue.

 - **How to give a user access to a dataset**